-3.8.2 The escape route from a dead end may be a ladder complying with Acceptable Solution D1/AS1, if it serves only a support function or provides the same function in support of other risk groups, and only if the occupant load does not normally exceed four.
+3.8.2 The escape route from a dead end may be a ladder complying with Acceptable Solution D1/AS1 if it serves only support activities or provides the same function in support of other risk groups, and only if the occupant load does not normally exceed four.
 Ladders are not permitted as escape routes in any other circumstances (see also Paragraph 3.4.4).

-This provision is principally for cat-walks used intermittently in industrial plants and similar situations.
+This provision is principally for catwalks used intermittently in industrial plants and similar situations.